microbiomedata/nmdc-field-notes/README.md

 [Capacitor](https://capacitorjs.com/) is a library that gives the web application access to the device's native functionality (e.g. location, camera, and storage).
 Review the Capacitor [environment setup](https://capacitorjs.com/docs/getting-started/environment-setup) documentation and make sure you have the necessary dependencies installed.

-### Run the development server
+### Start development server

-Run
+Run the `dev` script defined in `package.json`.

 ```shell
 npm run dev
 ```

 This will start a development server on `localhost:5173`.
-It is recommended that you use your browser's developer tools to [view it in a mobile-sized viewport](https://ionicframework.com/docs/developing/previewing#simulating-a-mobile-viewport).
+We recommend you use your web browser's developer tools to visit the development server [using a mobile-sized viewport](https://ionicframework.com/docs/developing/previewing#simulating-a-mobile-viewport).

-Ionic includes logic to automatically switch between iOS and Material styles based on the browsers user agent.
-For most browsers you will see Material by default.
-This can be manually overridden by adding the `ionic:mode` [query parameter](https://ionicframework.com/docs/developing/tips#changing-mode) to any URL, for example `http://localhost:5173/?ionic:mode=ios`
+Ionic includes logic to automatically switch between iOS and Android styles based upon the browser's user agent.
+For most browsers you will see Android styles by default.
+This can be manually overridden by adding the `ionic:mode` [query parameter](https://ionicframework.com/docs/developing/tips#changing-mode) to any URL; for example, `http://localhost:5173/?ionic:mode=ios`.

 ### View on an iOS simulator